Skip to main content

 Part ofProperty Disputes

 Forfeiture is one of the most powerful tools a landlord has, but it is also one of the easiest to get wrong.
 When a commercial or long residential tenant breaches the lease, forfeiture allows the landlord to bring the tenancy to an end and recover possession of the property.
 That sounds straightforward, but the rules around how and when you can do it are strict, and a misstep can leave the landlord on the wrong end of a damages claim or, worse, having waived the right to forfeit altogether.
+Residential long leases carry an extra layer of statutory protection on top of the ordinary section 146 process, and the courts have wide discretion to reinstate a forfeited lease through relief from forfeiture.
 This guide walks through what forfeiture actually involves in England and Wales, the notices and procedures a landlord needs to follow, and the practical points worth thinking about before taking action.
-It is written for landlords trying to understand their position, not as a replacement for talking through your specific situation with someone experienced.
+It is written for landlords and tenants trying to understand their position, not as a replacement for talking through your specific situation with someone experienced.
+It is not legal advice.

 Forfeiture is the landlord's right to bring a lease to a premature end because the tenant has broken one of the obligations set out in it.
 The right does not exist automatically.
 It only arises where the lease itself contains a forfeiture clause (sometimes called a re-entry clause or proviso for re-entry), which spells out the circumstances in which the landlord can take the property back.